Jgeissler14/eks/README.md

 ### Deploying Applications to Specific Domains

 To deploy applications to specific domains, you can use annotations in the Helm chart values.
-For example, refer to [Grafana](./helm/argocd/workloads/templates/grafana.yaml)
+For example, refer to [VaultWarden Example](./helm/argocd/workloads/templates/vaultwarden.yaml)

 # ArgoCD Password
 Retrieve the argocd password from the terraform outputs, the username is admin